fuzzitdev/jsfuzz/README.md

 * The fuzz target must call the test function/library with wither the passed buffer or a transformation on the test buffer if the structure is different or from different type.
-* Fuzz functions can also implement application level checks to catch application/logical bugs - For example: decode the buffer with the testable library encode it again and check that both results are equal.
+* Fuzz functions can also implement application level checks to catch application/logical bugs - For example: decode the buffer with the testable library, encode it again, and check that both results are equal.
 To communicate the results the result/bug the function should throw an exception.
 * jsfuzz will report any unhandled exceptions as crashes as well as inputs that hit the memory limit specified to jsfuzz or hangs/they run more the the specified timeout limit per testcase.